Introduction to Bridge

 The switch is networking hardware that enables connection in a computer network by using packet switching for receiving and forwarding data to the destination device.
 Packet switching is a methodology in which data is grouped into packets over the digital networks.
 It helps in boosting of efficiency of Bridge.

 The repeater is a Layer 1 components of a network.
 Repeater helps in regenerating signals over the same network before the network goes weak or corrupted.
 And hub is basically a multiport repeater.

 4. MAC address

 MAC stands for Media Access C On a lighter note MAC address is nowhere connected to Apple products.
 This address helps in the unique identification of a device in the network.
 It is very analogous to the fingerprint/retina of a person.
 No two fingerprint/retina will be same and same is for MAC, i.e. no two MAC address is the same for different devices.
 Currently, the MAC address is two 6-digit hexadecimal numbers, separated by colons.

 As discussed above, It acts as a connection between two parts of a network at a data link layer of the OSI model.
-They are primarily used in local area networks because of their ability to broadcast data to all nodes thus leading to clog and the flood of the network.
-The working principle of the bridge is very similar to switch, but the traffic is managed differently in bridge than switch.
+They are primarily used in local area networks because of their ability to broadcast data to all nodes, thus leading to clog and the flood of the network.
+The bridge’s working principle is very similar to switch, but the traffic is managed differently in bridge than switch.
 A Bridge is also a repeater working on layer 2 with the addon functionality of filtering MAC addresses.

 When do we use the Bridge?

 - Before we dive into when we use the bridge, let’s see how bridgework.
 From incoming network traffic, a bridge, when it receives the signal, inspects that and then determines whether to forward or discard the traffic or signal according to its intended destination.